Patient Safety and Quality

 Accurately and safely prescribing, dispensing and administering the appropriate medicine to patients and monitoring medicine use is a mandatory standard at Westside Private Hospital.
 Our clinicians’ duty of care ensures patients and consumers are informed about and understand their individual medical needs, and associated risks.

 Before commencing an episode of care, Westside Private Hospital will source a patient’s best possible medication history and have this on record.
-We ask patients for full disclosure about their medical history, current medications, allergies and adverse drug reactions in our Online Health Assessment to be completed at least three days before admission.
+We ask patients for full disclosure about their medical history, current medications, allergies and adverse drug reactions in our patient admission form.
 Our nurses ensure patients are discharged with all the necessary information including scripts to care for themselves once home.

 Westside Private Hospital provides continuous and collaborative care to patients in partnership with their healthcare team, carers and families.
 Our hospital has integrated systems in place supporting our clinicians to deliver comprehensive, quality healthcare whilst mitigating and managing the risk of harm.